minvws/nl-rdo-woo-web/docs/doctrine.md

 ## Dossier

 A `Dossier` is the main entity in the system.
 It defines a dossier.
 A dossier can have one or more documents attached to it.
 A dossier can have one or more departments attached to it.
-A dossier can have one or more government officials attached to it.

 When creating a dossier, an inventory spreadsheet must be uploaded as well.
 This defines all the documents that should be uploaded for this dossier.
 After a dossier has been completed by uploading